 Ubehebe and Little Hebe Crater Trail is a 2.2 mile loop trail located near Death Valley, California that offers scenic views and is good for all skill levels.
-The trail is primarily used for hiking, walking, and nature trips and is accessible from October until April.
+The trail is primarily used for hiking, walking, and nature trips and is best used from October until April.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash